Mboubaker/OS1-128-/README.md

 A metadata file is mandatory for replay of data.
 See Recording Data for how to obtain the metadata file when recording your data.

 ## 2.5/ SLAM

+Autonomous machines and vehicles rely on Simultaneous Localization and Mapping (SLAM) software to build a map of their environment, and understand their position and orientation within that space at any given moment.

 1- Download the ROS node to your target location